Symmetric orthogonalization and probabilistic weights in resource quantification

-Orthogonalization is more than a mathematical tool---it carries deep physical significance.
-In quantum systems, non-orthogonal basis states emerge naturally, as seen in molecular orbitals \cite{LOWDIN1950}, squeezed states \cite{QSqueezing2003}, superposition states \cite{Theurer17}, and Schrödinger cat state \cite{CatState2007} (defined as superpositions of coherent states).
+Orthogonalization is more than a mathematical tool --- it possesses deep physical significance.
+In quantum systems, non-orthogonal basis states emerge naturally, as seen in atomic orbitals\footnote{Note that while atomic orbitals within a single atom are orthogonal, spatial overlap occurs between orbitals centered on different nuclei in molecular systems.
+In many-electron contexts, this leads to non-orthogonal Slater determinants or occupation vectors constructed from these overlapping orbitals.} \cite{LOWDIN1950}, squeezed states \cite{QSqueezing2003}, superposition states \cite{Theurer17}, and Schrödinger cat states \cite{CatState2007} (defined as superpositions of coherent states).
 Then, a critical consideration is how orthogonalizing such basis states affects their physical properties and those of the system.
 In (quantum) chemistry, orthogonalization plays a crucial role by enabling the construction of molecular orbitals from atomic bases.
-As discussed in Refs.~\cite{LOWDIN1950, LOWDIN1950SD}, enforced orthogonality ensures physically distinct electron states while inherently preserving correlation effects---a necessity for accurate descriptions of chemical bonding and electronic structure.
-In addition, orthogonalization reflects basic physical principles in quantum theory, such as the distinguishability of measurement outcomes.
+As discussed in Refs.~\cite{LOWDIN1950, LOWDIN1950SD}, enforced orthogonality ensures distinguishable electron states while preserving the local symmetry and geometric character of the original basis --- which is essential for an accurate physical interpretation of chemical bonding.
+Furthermore, orthogonalization reflects basic physical principles in quantum theory, such as the distinguishability of measurement outcomes.
 Importantly, the operational significance of orthogonalization is clearly demonstrated in the no-cloning theorem: arbitrary quantum states cannot be perfectly cloned \cite{NOCLO82} unless they belong to a set of mutually orthogonal states.
 In the realm of quantum resource theories \cite{Chitambar19, Regula19, Kuroiwa20, Torun23Review, Gour24}, the process of orthogonalization enables the quantification of coherence \cite{Baumgratz14} in a superposition of coherent states \cite{Tan17}.
-In another study, researchers showed that controlled orthogonalization---enabled by quantum filtering---becomes a powerful tool for manipulating quantum states while respecting the fundamental limits of quantum mechanics \cite{Jezek14}.
+In another study, researchers showed that controlled orthogonalization --- enabled by quantum filtering --- becomes a powerful tool for manipulating quantum states while respecting the fundamental limits of quantum mechanics \cite{Jezek14}.
 Together, these perspectives show how orthogonalization operates as both a theoretical principle and a practical requirement across quantum theory.